 The Federal Energy Management Program (FEMP) offers financing options for agencies that are ready to implement energy and water efficiency projects.
 Carefully matching available project financing options with specific situations can make the difference between a stalled, unfunded project and a successful project that generates energy and cost savings.

-In a UESC, the utility provides the analysis, design, and installation and, when necessary, arranges for financing.
-Agencies may implement a UESC with no initial capital investment or may use appropriated funds strategically to maximize the impacts of their projects.
+A UESC between a customer agency and a franchised serving utility can be put in place for the utility to provide energy management services.
+Agencies can implement a UESC with no initial capital investment or use appropriated funds strategically to maximize the impacts of their projects.
 Learn about UESCs.

 The Renewable Energy Procurement (REP) Program helps agencies meet their renewable energy and clean energy goals, reduce environmental impacts, and improve resiliency.

 The REP Program bridges information gaps to help agencies meet renewable energy goals and requirements.
 Learn about REP.

 On-site renewable power purchase agreements (PPAs) allow federal agencies to fund on-site renewable energy projects with no up-front capital costs.
 Developers install renewable energy systems on federal property.
 In exchange, agencies agree to purchase the power generated by the system.
 Learn about PPAs.